chris-sanders/chris-sanders.github.io/_drafts/2019-02-07-charm-template-pytest.md

 removes the root level requirements.txt file during charm building when it fetches the requirements and bundles them in the charm.
-If you want unit tests to run from the built charm folder, you'll need to include the base requirements in the unit specific requirements folder as well.
-I do want to be able to run unit tests on the built charm and make the unit file a super-set of the one in the charm root.
+If you want unit tests to run from the built charm folder, you'll need to include the base requirements in the unit specific requirements file as well.
+I do want to be able to run unit tests on the built charm so I always make the unit file a super-set of the one in the charm root.

 Not all parts of a charm are suitable for unit testing.
 Specifically the reactive